Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Functional Layers

 The above defined neurons are fully functional in the sense that both their input and output are functions.
 If we try to predict scalar-valued labels in $\R^c$, we need to summarize the information contained in the functions.
 We propose to calculate the scalar product of the weights and their corresponding inputs, leading to

-With this definition of a functional multilayer perceptron (F-MLP), we simplified the training and need to optimize functional weights of one variable.
+The scalar product of functions $f, g \in L^2([0,1])$ is simply the integral $\int_0^1 f(x) g(x)\diff x$ and plays the same role as average pooling in the case of conventional neural networks.
+With this definition of a functional multilayer perceptron (F-MLP), we simplified the training and need to optimize functional weights of a single variable.
 The theoretical framework to train the model through backpropagation based on Fréchet derivatives is provided by \citep{Rossi2002, Olver2016, Rao2021}.

 The computation of Fréchet derivatives becomes tedious and computationally expensive.
-An efficient approach to simplify computations and simultaneously reduce the dimension of the weights' space, is to replace the weights $w_{(j,k)}^{(\ell)}(t)$ by linear combinations of a finite set of base functions.
+An efficient approach to simplify computations and simultaneously reduce the dimension of the weights' space, is to replace the weights $w_{j,k}^{\ell}(t)$ by linear combinations of a finite set of base functions.
 Therefore, let $\{\phi_i\}_{i=0}^q$ be a set of suitable functions, such as Legendre polynomials, wavelets or the first $q/2$ sine-cosine pairs of the Fourier basis, and consider the linear combination

-for some scalar weights $w_{(j,k)}^{(\ell, i)}$.
+for some scalar weights $w_{j,k}^{\ell, i}$.
 With this representation, the fully functional neural network can be described through scalar weights and we are able to use the standard scalar backpropagation.